ezEngine/docs-src/pages/docs/graphics/meshes/mesh-asset.md

   If any *include tag* is specified, only meshes whose names **start or end** with that string are used.
 For instance, the include tag `LOD1` means that a mesh named *Bunny_LOD1* would be imported, but a mesh named *Bunny* would be skipped.

-  If any *exclude tag* is specified, meshes whose names *start or end** with that string are skipped.
+  If any *exclude tag* is specified, meshes whose names **start or end** with that string are skipped.
 However, include tags take precedence.

+  > **Note:**
+  >
+  > Only *mesh names* are considered, the names of material slots are not used here.
+  >
+  > If *any* include or exclude tag is set, the mesh importer writes the names of all found meshes to the [editor log](../../debugging/logging.md).
+You have to switch the **log filter** to *Dev* to see these messages.
+Then *force transform* the mesh to see the log messages show up.
+Usually you should use your DCC tool to see and edit mesh names, but this is a quick way to check.

 * `ImportTransform`, `RightDir`, `UpDir`, `FlipForwardDir`: How to rotate or mirror the mesh during import, so that it is oriented correctly for use in ezEngine.
 See [Mesh Orientation](#mesh-orientation) above.